mbanga9/ML_fromScratch/README.md

-# ML_fromScratch
+# Machine Learning From Scratch

-Implementation of different machine learning algorithms without without making use of existing libraries in python.
+Implementation of different machine learning algorithms without making use of dedicated python libraries.